Redundancy

 - Test your setup and notifications to ensure everything is working as desired.

-Before you begin, you will need the following information from your Revolution installation on the primary server:
+Before you begin, you will need the following information from your OneAlert installation on the primary server:

 - Account and Authorization IDs

-- Admin login and password you created when installing Revolution on the primary server
+- Admin login and password you created when installing OneAlert on the primary server

-- If this is an offline installation, a copy of the Revolution license.
+- If this is an offline installation, a copy of the OneAlert license.

 The following steps outline key points of the installation process: